 Figure 16 - O-MAR is on the right.
 Note the new streaks inserted into image.

-Pacemakers can be particularly problematic for O-MAR as shown in Fig. 17.
+Pacemakers can be particularly problematic for O-MAR as shown in Figure 17.
 Its proximity to the lung with metal wires entering the heart/lung area can cause O-MAR to induce streaking artifacts that are not present in the non-corrected image.
 Therefore, O-MAR is contraindicated for imaging any anatomy with pacemakers or pacemaker wires.

 Figure 17 - O-MAR in on the right.